Lawsuit: Illinois guard shot by police had on security hat

 - Death toll rises in California wildfire, matching deadliest VIEW

-A Cook County sheriff’s spokeswoman says four other people were shot and wounded.
+Roberson, a father of a 9-month-old boy, was licensed to carry a firearm, Ansari said.

-Charges are pending against the man who investigators believe fired the initial shots during a dispute.
+Charges were pending against the man who investigators believe fired the initial shots during a dispute.
+His name has yet to be released, and he remained hospitalized Monday, Ansari said.

+Investigators said the initial gunfire was reported around 4 a.m.
+Sunday.
+An officer responding from nearby Midlothian encountered and shot “a subject with a gun,” Midlothian Police Chief Daniel Delaney said in a statement.
+The person was later identified as Roberson.

+No details have been released about the officer.
+Roberson, who was black, was the only person killed.
+The other four people who were shot suffered wounds that weren’t considered life-threatening, Ansari said.